MicrosoftLearning/dp-420-cosmos-db-dev/instructions/30-adjust-throughput-cli-script.md

 1. (Optional) ***If no Resource Group was created for you***, choose a Resource Group name and create it. *Be aware that some lab envrionments might be locked down and you will need an administrator to create the Resource Group for you.*

-    1. Get the your location name closet to you from this list
+    i.
+Get the your location name closet to you from this list

     ```
     az account list-locations --query "sort_by([].{YOURLOCATION:name, DisplayName:regionalDisplayName}, &YOURLOCATION)" --output table
     ```

-    1. Create the resource group.  *Be aware that some lab envrionments might be locked down and you will need an administrator to create the Resource Group for you.*
+    ii.
+Create the resource group.  *Be aware that some lab envrionments might be locked down and you will need an administrator to create the Resource Group for you.*
     ```
     az group create --name YOURRESOURCEGROUPNAME --location YOURLOCATION
     ```